Novi Cooperative Preschool

 Special Events

-- Field Trip Coordinator, Newsletter Editor, Party Planner, Fundraising Assistant, Special Projects
+- Field Trip Coordinator, Newsletter Editor, Party Planner, Special Projects